jgaa/darkspeak/doc/protocol.md

 Clients using DarkSpeak are identified by their public key.
 A contact handle contains that key in full, and one or more Tor hidden services where that user may be contacted.
 The hidden service use a random port to make it harder to scan the Tor network for DarkSpeak instances.

 ## Layers
-The protocol have n layers
+The protocol have 3 layers

-1 Transport
+- Transport
-2 Packet
+- Packet
-3 Conversations
+- Conversations

 ## Transport Layer